JaKXz/jakxz.github.io/src/lib/posts/tdd-does-not-have-to-be-dogmatic.md

 	);
 }

-// go back to the tests and fill them out one at at time ish it('renders this by default', () => {
+// go back to the tests and fill them out one at at time-ish it('renders this by default', () => {
 	expect(wrapper).toContainText(...props);
 });
-it('does all the toher things');
+it('does all the other things');

-//delete the sketched solution (optional) function MyComponent() {
+// delete the sketched solution (optional) function MyComponent() {
 	const [i18n] = usei18n();
-	//....etc
+	//...etc
 	return ();
 }

+// write a good implementation
+// get feedback in a pull / merge request
+// add more tests I inevitably missed
+// rinse and repeat
 ```

-But that's not the right approach for every situation, and I change it up however is necessary.
+But that's not the right approach for every situation, and I change it up as necessary.

+---

+This post started as a conversation with a colleague about teaching TDD, and the obstacles that may come in the way;
+especially the dogmatic mindset / "strict TDD is the only TDD".